-The ARCS fund is managed by the Department of Justice Protection and Organised Crime Division (POCD).
-Funding decisions are made by the ARCS panel.
+The ARCS fund is managed by the Department of Justice Protection and Organised Crime Division.
+Funding decisions are made by an ARCS panel.

-Since 2012 we have been able to distribute in excess of £4million to a wide range of projects across Northern Ireland.
+Since 2012 we have been able to distribute in excess of £5million to a wide range of projects across Northern Ireland.

 Purpose of the Assets Recovery Community Scheme (ARCS)

-Organisations applying for funding must clearly demonstrate how the project will directly benefit victims, communities and/or the environment.
+Organisations applying for funding must clearly demonstrate how their project will directly benefit victims, communities and/or the environment.